shirgoldbird/betterbirth/README.md

 A simple, responsive web application designed for easy tracking of the outcomes of women and their babies during and after pregnancy.

-Created for Ariadne Labs's [Better Birth Program](http://www.ariadnelabs.org/programs/betterbirth/) @ [IDHack 2015](http://idhack.developersfordevelopment.org/).
+Created for Ariadne Labs's [Better Birth Program](http://www.ariadnelabs.org/programs/betterbirth/) @ [IDHack 2015](http://idhack.developersfordevelopment.org/) in a very busy 14 hours.

 Built with Django and Bootstrap.